Kevga/BeatSaberCinema/README.md

 ### Modifying the environment

 There is an additional property called `environment` which can be used to alter other objects in the game scene.
+Using this disables player overrides for the environment, since these modifications are specific to the mapper-chosen environment.
 The `environment` parameter is an array that contains `EnvironmentModification` objects, which currently can have the following parameters:

 | Property                   		| Data Type | Example 	| Description |
 | --------------------------------- |:---------:| ---------	| ----------- |